Expert advice for effective event health and safety management

 5 July 2017 by Jason Cardy

-Health and safety at events is a huge topic - fitting advice into a few tips is a challenge.
-But here are seven useful pointers for keeping your event teams, suppliers and guests safe.
+Event health and safety is vital.
+So here are some expert pointers for keeping event teams, suppliers and guests safe.

 You must ensure that people are not exposed to unnecessary hazards before, during or after your event.
 Health and safety does not have to be complicated, but the planning should be balanced with the scale of the event and the risk.
 A fitting mantra could be “Health and safety doesn’t have to be complicated, but it has to be done”.

 Good health and safety in business starts with leadership from the top.
 Yet it’s something that everyone should play an active role in.
 You need commitment from your management team to ensure that the importance of event safety is understood, and can be fully factored into resources and time plans of your event.

 It’s crucial to have a system to make certain that the whole project team supports each other and works consistently to the same standards.
 A good example is creating a pre-event risk assessment - prior to site inspections - in the same format for the event team, delegates, third parties and anyone else involved in the event.

 3. Clearly define your plans

 Health and safety is not about one person being responsible if things go wrong.
 Everyone who works on the event should be fully aware of plans, including who has particular responsibilities.
 If the fire alarm goes off, does your event team leave by the nearest exit and wait for the fire brigade, or are they responsible for checking everyone else has left the building?